AIDman/Demo-of-Driving-Distraction-Detection/README.md

 ## Document

-You can get access to the details of the program in the document named 'Document for Demo Program.pdf'.
+1. You can get access to the details of the program in the document named 'Document for Demo Program.pdf'.
+2. More information can be found in the associated paper 'Sparse Discriminative Analysis and Its Application in Distraction Classification'.

+## Licence
+Apache 2.0

+## Contact

+Yangqing Wang (wangyanqing@cslt.riit.tsinghua.edu.cn)
+Dong Wang (wangdong99@mails.tsinghua.edu.cn)